Clinical Training Externship Program

 - TRACK #2: The Sheriff’s Anti-Violence Effort (SAVE) – The SAVE program was specifically designed to serve male individuals in custody, ages 18 to 24, from the most violent neighborhoods in Chicago.
 While incarcerated, participants receive programming 5 days a week.
 Once discharged to the community, participants receive aggressive case management from CCSO SAVE staff and community partnering agencies.
-The purpose of the SAVE program is to assist individuals in custody in learning new ways to understand violence, maintain safety in the community, manage conflict, improve personal relationships, establish independence, decrease substance use & associations with anti-social peers, eliminate criminal thinking/attitudes while increasing personal pride, job skills, and life skills.
+The purpose of the SAVE program is to assist individuals in custodyin learning new ways to understand violence, maintain safety in the community, manage conflict, improve personal relationships, establish independence, decrease substance use & associations with anti-social peers, eliminate criminal thinking/attitudes while increasing personal pride, job skills, and life skills.
 The program is grounded in the Risk Needs Responsivity model intended to target the specific criminogenic needs of each program participant.
 Cognitive Behavioral Therapy (CBT) along with Motivational Interviewing techniques are used to direct therapy.
-Students assigned to this track will also be assigned to Pre-Bond Court, where mental health staff conduct rapid assessments of arrestees for self-reported mental illness and substance use; and the Tails of Redemption Program, where through their work with canines and participation in counseling, individuals in custody develop a greater sense of empathy and skills for goal setting, altering core beliefs, modeling, and coping.
+Students assigned to this track will also be assigned to Pre-Bond Court in which mental health staff conduct rapid assessments of arrestees for self-reported mental illness and substance use; and the Tails of Redemption Program, where through their work with canines and participation in counseling, individuals in custody develop a greater sense of empathy and skills for goal setting, altering core beliefs, modeling, and coping.
 For arrestees who are opiate addicted, staff provide immediate intervention for treatment and education on Naloxone.
 Both masters and doctoral level psychology students may apply to this track.

 - TRACK #4: The Sheriff’s Men’s Addiction Recovery Tiers (SMART) – The SMART program is a Residential Treatment Program that was created to support men who suffer from addiction while they are in CCDOC custody.
 The services provided are gender and culturally responsive for men with critical mental health, substance abuse, and community re-entry needs.
 SMART programming uses evidence-based treatment aimed at establishing thought patterns and habits that prevent future substance use as well as addressing the psychological, trauma,